VeniVidiCodi/components-currency-exchange-graph/README.md

 A data visualization project that uses React to represent actual currency exchange rates using an API.

+The code for this repository is a refactoring and reorganization of a previous [React Chart](https://github.com/VeniVidiCodi/react-chart.git) project into components.

 The data from the API is represented through a bar graph which allows the user to select a "base" currency and to select the "rates" of other currencies, displaying their rate value by the height.
 The highest exchange rate value is the tallest bar and other rates chosen are displayed in proportion that highest rate.

 - Add a currency to the graph by the selection dropdown.